Kuadrant/kuadrant-operator/doc/user-guides/multi-cluster.md

 ```

-So we are getting a `403` because of the existing default auth policy applied at the Gateway.
-Below are two of the many options available with AuthPolicy.
-Lets override the default policy now with our own.
+So we are getting a `403` because of the existing default auth policy applied at the Gateway as the AuthPolicy defines this as a default lets override for our HTTPRoute.

+Choose one of the following options:

 ### API key auth flow